 What Is Homeowners Insurance?

-When you buy a home there are two types of insurance that come into play.
-By defining homeowners insurance and private mortgage insurance (PMI), you’ll get a clearer picture of what your insurance obligations are as a homeowner.
+When you buy a home, there are two types of insurance that’ll come into play: homeowners insurance and private mortgage insurance (PMI).
+We’ll define both to give you a clearer picture of what your insurance obligations are as a homeowner.
 Let’s start with homeowner’s insurance:

-Homeowners Insurance.
-This is the insurance that you’re going to rely on if something happens to your home, your personal property and sometimes even other people on your property.
+Homeowners insurance is the insurance policy you’re going to rely on if something happens to your home, your personal property and/or guests on your property.
 Your mortgage lender will require homeowners insurance because they want to know that their investment is protected.
-But this time you’ll also want that peace of mind.

 If you’ve made a down payment of 20 percent or more, you can usually choose whether or not you want to pay your insurance with your mortgage.
-Some homeowners find it easier to include it with the mortgage because it’s one less bill to worry about.
-For others, they prefer to pay their insurance in one lump sum or have more control over when payments are made.
-Either option is find — just choose how you prefer to manage your bills.
+Those who decline to pay via escrow generally prefer to pay their insurance in one lump sum or have more control over when payments are made.

-Whether you’re going to have your homeowners insurance rolled into your mortgage payments or not, it’s best to talk to your insurance agent long before you sign the lender’s paperwork.
-This way, your new homeowners insurance policy is ready and waiting for you when you walk through the front door.
+Whether you’re going to have your homeowners insurance rolled into your mortgage payments or not, it’s best to talk to your American Family Insurance agent long before you sign the lender’s paperwork.
+That way, your new homeowners insurance policy will be ready and waiting when you walk through your front door.